JeffersonLab/invenioRDM-docs/docs/user-docs/get-started/get-started.md

-The current instance we have all the documents as open access so to search and look into documennts you don't need any login.
+The current instance we have all the record as open access.
+Thus you don't need to login to get access to the records.

-Since we index document into the instance from the existing data source, no user is allowed to upload any new documents.

-!!
-If you